 Red Rock & Dark Skies: Stargazing the National Parks

-Two of these dark sky locations are certified International Dark Sky Parks, certified by the International Dark-Sky Association.
+Three of these dark sky locations are certified International Dark Sky Parks, certified by the International Dark-Sky Association (Bryce Canyon, Capitol Reef and Cedar Breaks).
 Take advantage of star parties for optimal viewing and ranger-led interpretations to guide you through the night sky.
 You'll also pass through Utah's first International Dark Sky Community, Torrey, at the gateway to Capitol Reef.

 The highlight of this four-day trip is the nighttime, and each night will have you staring at the heavens and filled with awe.
 While this itinerary has some of the most popular daytime experiences, it's also like nothing you've ever done before.
 Do everything you'd normally do — hike, climb, hang out — but when the stars come out, you won't be going to bed.